Instructions for Authors

 - Format: B5 JIS

-- Papers should be written in English, 11-point Times New Roman, single line spacing.
+- Papers should be written in Romanian or in English, 11-point Times New Roman, single line spacing.

 - Footnotes should be written at the bottom of page, continuous numbering, 9-point Times New Roman, single line spacing